Monday Morning Paperback: Deathlok The Godfather of Cyberpunk!

 After a long battle with Cancer, Buckler (68) had finally succumbed to his illness and it came as a shock, because I for one, wasn't aware of his condition after speaking to him in person, during a few occasions not too long ago.

-Rich is soley responsible for the creation of Deathlok-a Man ressurected from death as a cyborg struguling to maintain his humanity within a world gone mad.
-Deathlok is by all means, Rich's greatest and most influential creation to the extent that a few movies and comics in one way or another, borrowed ideas and asthetics from the cult classic seventies comic.
+Rich is solely responsible for the creation of Deathlok-a Man resurrected from death as a cyborg struggling to maintain his humanity within a world gone mad.
+Deathlok is by all means, Rich's greatest and most influential creation to the extent that a few movies and comics in one way or another, borrowed ideas and aesthetics from the cult classic seventies comic.